Shelter Homes For Poor Homeless Women Demanded - UrduPoint

 "Many of women can't find an affordable place to go and they were forced to live in private hostels, she stated.

-A Victim of domestic violence, Sabeen said that "domestic violence is very critical issue for victim itself as i am single-parent women with children, who have poverty rates five times higher than of two-parent families.
+A Victim of domestic violence, Sabeen said,"domestic violence is very critical issue for victim itself as i am single-parent women with children, who have poverty rates five times higher than of two-parent families.

 She said that she had separated from her husband and can not afford to hire a rented home in her meager salary.